ncatlab/nlab-content/pages/4645.md

 =--

-This follows by observing that the composition of [[∞-anafunctor]]s as spelled out in components above is verbatim the construction of Cech cocycles for the first Pontryagin class as given in ([BryMac](#BrylinskiMacLaughlin)).
+This follows by observing that the composition of [[∞-anafunctor]]s as spelled out in components above is verbatim the construction of Cech cocycles for the first Pontryagin class as given in (<a href="http://nlab.mathforge.org/schreiber/show/differential+cohomology+in+an+(%E2%88%9E%2C1)-topos+--+references#CechCocyclesForCharClasses">BrylinskiMacLaughlin</a>).
 We may think of this as the classifying map for the [[Chern-Simons circle 3-bundle]] corresponding to the $G$-bundle classified by $g$.

 These authors prove that this is indeed the claimed class by refining this $U(1)$-cocycle to [[Deligne cohomology]] and computing its [[curvature]] 4-form.
 As we proceed now, we will see that this refinement, too, is obtained as a composition of $\infty$-anafunctors for cocycles of bundles with connection.